mdg/profig/README.md

 * Create a system group called ur_app_group
 * Create a system user called ur_app_user
 * Create the /var/lib/ur_app directory and set it to be owned by the ur_app_user and ur_app_group with 0755 permissions
-* Install the ruby, rubygems, python, python-pip & mongodb debian packages
+* Install the ruby, python & mongodb debian packages
 * Install the tornado & pymongo python eggs
 * Install the rails gem